 My County Collection

-I have visited all counties in ten states: Connecticut (last county visited in the 1980s), Delaware (1995), Rhode Island (2001), Pennsylvania (2004), New Hampshire (2006), New York (2007), Ohio (2012), Massachusetts (2017), Vermont (2017), and Indiana (2019).
+I have visited all counties in 11 states: Connecticut (last county visited in the 1980s), Delaware (1995), Rhode Island (2001), Pennsylvania (2004), New Hampshire (2006), New York (2007), Ohio (2012), Massachusetts (2017), Vermont (2017), Indiana (2019), and Michigan (2026).

 For more about county collecting, visit the Extra Miler Club.